 Let’s imagine someone coming across a woman in labour.
 Now, also imagine that both the woman in labour and the helper have no prior knowledge that labour and birthing even exist!
 The first instinct would be to get them to a hospital and make whatever is happening stop as quickly as possible because there is clearly something terribly wrong with the woman – which is actually not the case.
 This is the perspective used by Christina Grof, founder of the Spiritual Emergence Network, and it’s also a model that Ella Goninan, who runs a peer carer network called First Light in my local area, discovered for herself during her own crisis situation and now uses to help others.
 Much of the content in this article is applied by First Light.

 Peer carers and health care practitioners who take a more spiritual or transpersonal approach to mental health, often perceive the experience more like a midwife or doula would, creating a safe space for a natural process to complete itself.
 Soteria houses, Open Dialogue, the Spiritist Psychiatric Hospitals in Brazil and Diabasis clinics, are all examples of organizations who have worked with a similar approach.
-More details on these kinds of perspectives can be found in the UPLIFT article The Shamanic View of Mental Health.

 ‘Fit Your Own Oxygen Mask Before Helping Others’